Living within your means sounds boring and restrictive, doesn’t it?

 You will avoid the trap of debt and the endless wasted money on interest.

 You will be able to invest your savings to improve your circumstances, either by saving more money or by earning more money.

 For example, with a little savings, you can buy in bulk and save on the groceries, generating more savings.
 Or you could use your savings to take a course that will improve employment prospects and allow you to get a better paying job.
 Or you could invest your savings and build another income stream.

 It will take longer if you don’t have much to put aside.
-But taking longer than you hoped to get to a better financial position is better than never starting and never getting there at all.
+But taking longer than you hoped is better than never starting and never getting there at all.

 on what your focus goes, grows – how to live within your means without feeling deprived

 I want you to think about something for a moment.

 Our economy (and our society) is founded on perpetual growth, growth that is fuelled by consumer spending.
 No money?
 No worries!
 Here’s a credit card and a payday loan.